Clinical Laboratory Science

 Laboratory tests play an important role in the detection, diagnosis, and treatment of diseases.
 Clinical Laboratory Scientists, also known as Medical Technologists or Medical Laboratory Scientists, are formally prepared, multi-skilled health care providers who perform these tests in conjunction with pathologists and other physicians or scientists.
 Through the use of precise methodologies and technologies, CLS’s develop data on blood, urine, and other body fluids and tissues of the human body, which help to diagnose and treat diseases and assess general health.
 Tasks that a CLS may do on a daily basis include: prepare bodily fluids and tissues for analysis; perform tests ordered by physicians; isolate & identify bacteria, parasites and microorganisms causing disease; analyze chemical content of fluids; match blood for transfusions; and test for drug levels in blood to show how a patient is responding to treatment.

 Most CLS’s are employed in hospital laboratories.
 Others are employed in physicians’ private laboratories and clinics, in industrial medical laboratories, in pharmaceutical houses, in numerous private and public research programs dedicated to the study of diseases, by the armed forces, by state and federal health agencies, and as faculty of accredited programs preparing medical laboratory personnel.
 CLS’s who work in small laboratories perform many types of tests, whereas those in large laboratories usually specialize.
 Specialty areas include: clinical chemistry, microbiology, blood bank, immunology, cytotechnology and molecular biology.
-According to the U.S. Department of Labor, the mean annual earnings for CLS/MT’s in 2018 was $52,330.
-CLS employment is expected to increase 13% by 2026.
+According to the U.S. Department of Labor, the median annual earnings for CLS/MT’s in 2020 was $54,180.
+CLS employment is expected to increase 11% by 2030.

 Education & Training